fronto/reading_guide/README.md

 Get active in the online community:

-Create stackoverflow.com account if you don’t already have one.
-Don’t be afraid to ask questions through stackoverflow.
+Create stackoverflow.com account if you don't already have one.
+Don't be afraid to ask questions through stackoverflow.
 There are no stupid questions, only stupid answers.

-Create a github account if you don’t already have one.
+Create a github account if you don't already have one.
 Create a toolbox on github that you can take from one project or company to another.Clone a project that you are interested in

-15) Enjoy yourself, don’t exhaust yourself :)
+15) Enjoy yourself, don't exhaust yourself :)